jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Let’s return to our __Hanna-Barbera__ project.
 Given that the customer’s domain is cartoons, they are going to want to feature cartoon images in their GUI.
 So rather than just returning _Fred Flintstone’s_ name, the customer will want to see his image.

-You can easily launch the GUI and see an image of Fred and verify:
+You can easily launch the GUI and verify that you're seeing an image of Fred:
 * When you expect to see him
 * Where you expect to see him
-* What size you expect him to be
+* And in the size in which you expect to see him

-But this isn’t easily automated as a test.
-We can automate is the ASCII that will render Fred's image via the GUI.
+This isn’t easily automated as a test.
+But we can automate the ASCII that will render Fred's image via the GUI.

-For example, Fred’s rendering for this page is defined as padded on the right and being 25% of the width of the window.
+For example, Fred’s rendering to the right is defined as padded on the right and being 25% of the width of the window.
 Here’s the __HTML__ code that renders it.
 You could  create a test that confirms the generated __HTML__ for how Fred should be rendered matches the following:
 ```html
 <img src="https://live.staticflickr.com/3145/2970400508_dbf3ef8861_b.jpg" alt="Fred Flintstone"
     title="Image Source: https://www.flickr.com/photos/andertoons-cartoons/2970400508"